CWSwastik/CRUx-Round-3-Submission/ImageDC++/README.md

 ## Features

 - **Image Sharing**: Share your image files with other users on the local network.
+You can share
+    - Individual photos
+    - Folders with photos (Nested folders supported)
-- **Search for Images**: Search for images shared by other users based on keywords or queries.
+- **Search for Images**: Search for images currently being shared by other users.
+   - The search implements Fuzzy search
-- **Download Images**: Download images from other users' shared collections.
+- **Download Images**: Download retrieved photos in a zipped folder.
+    - The images in the zip are segregated into folders based on who shared the image
+- **Server Connectivity**: The server facilitates real-time image sharing but does not persist any information after users go offline.
+    - It keeps data in memory as long as users are connected and sharing something.

 ## Installation & Setup